How To Cook A 'Full Irish' Breakfast

 Ingredients for a full Irish breakfast

-The following ingredients is what makes up the full Irish.
-We highly recommend buying Irish made wherever possible, its a taste thing.
+The following ingredients are what make up the full Irish.
+We highly recommend buying Irish made wherever possible, it's a taste thing.

 • Bacon